 Ear cancer is rare.
 Most often, it begins in the skin of the outer ear.
 Out of 100 skin cancers that develop, approximately 5 occur in or around the ear.
-In the United States, about 200 patients are diagnosed annually for cancer related to the ear and temporal bone.
+In the United States, about 200 patients are diagnosed annually with cancer related to the ear and temporal bone.

-The ear comprises of the outer, middle and inner ear.
+The ear comprises the outer, middle and inner ear.
 The ear we see is the outer ear and it protects the more internal parts of the ear.
 Furthermore, it aids in collecting sound waves.

-The outer ear comprises of the pinna or ear flap, meatus or ear canal, and tympanic membrane or eardrum.
+The outer ear comprises the pinna or ear flap, meatus or ear canal, and tympanic membrane or eardrum.
 When the ear receives sound waves, they travel to the eardrum where vibration occurs.

 The outer ear is connected to the middle ear by a tube called the external auditory canal.
 The outer ear and the middle ear are divided by the tympanic membrane.

 Three types of cancers are associated with the outer ear: